MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinios-ui-project.md

 ---
 layout: documentation
-title: A Xamarin.iOS UI Project
+title: TipCalc iOS Project
 category: Tutorials
-order: 5
+order: 4
 ---
 We started with the goal of creating an app to help calculate what tip to leave in a restaurant